 Yes, and probably sooner than you think.
-Many municipalities are looking at toilet to tap, “aka Direct Potable Reuse” as the holy grail of wastewater reuse.
-The problem with today’s technology is that the "fail safe" process is expensive, as there isn’t a cost-effective way to detect pathogen contamination in real-time—a critical regulatory hurdle that is holding it back in most states.
+Many municipalities are looking Direct Potable Reuse (DPR) as the holy grail of wastewater reuse.
+The problem with today’s technology is there is no "fail-safe" process or a cost-effective way to detect membrane breach in real-time—a critical regulatory hurdle that is holding DPR back.

-Porifera’s dprShield with Breach Detected Barrier is a cost-effective way to treat wastewater for direct potable re-use, by allowing for real-time breach detection and correlated pathogen removal at >6-logarithmic scales (>6-log).
-This is 3 times more sensitive than any osmosis membrane technology on the market today at a fraction of the cost.
+Porifera’s dprShield with Breach Detected Barrier is a cost-effective system to treat wastewater for direct potable reuse.
+The dprShield uses real-time breach detection and correlated pathogen removal at greater than 6-log removal (99.9999%).
+This is 3 times more sensitive than any osmosis membrane technology on the market today, a breakthrough advancement in potable reuse.

-The dprShield will soon be piloted under a California Energy Commission grant in collaboration with the Hayward Water Pollution Control Facility and for RO Concentrate recycle at the Orange County Water District Groundwater Replenishment System.
+The dprShield will soon be piloted under a California Energy Commission grant in collaboration with the Hayward Water Pollution Control Facility and Orange County Water District Groundwater Replenishment System.